jtmass98/sparse_gps/README.md

 $$p(f|y)=\mathcal{N}\left(K_{TX}K_{XX}^{-1} y,K_{TT}-K_{TX}K_{XX}^{-1}K_{XT}\right)$$

 where there are N training points and f is evaluated at T test points.
 This is implemented in the model file as `exact_GP'.
-The inversion of the $N\timesN$ matrix $K_{XX}$ limits this method to N<10,000, hence it is not applicable to larger datasets.
+The inversion of the $$N\times N$$ matrix $K_{XX}$ limits this method to N<10,000, hence it is not applicable to larger datasets.
 Therefore sparse GPs must be used.

 The idea is to represent the posterior over functions, $p(f|y)$ using a variational distribution $q(f)$: